OishiMula/rtc-salesbot/README.md

 # Raging Teens Clan Sales Twitter Bot
-A (work-in-progress) CNFT Sales bot which monitors sales for the Ragin Teens Clan collection and post new ones on Twitter. <br>
+A CNFT Sales bot which monitors sales for the Raging Teens Clan collection and post new ones on Twitter.
+This project can work with multiple projects. <br>
 <br>
 # Requirements
 * A [Twitter developer account](https://developer.twitter.com/) - Will require [Elevated Access](https://developer.twitter.com/en/portal/products/elevated) for full twitter functions.